 Maintaining a high standard of indoor air quality (IAQ) is vital to ensuring good human health, since many humans spend much of their time indoors.
 The measured concentration of CO2 in air is a good proxy for IAQ.
 High levels of CO2, above 1000 and 10,000 ppm, have been shown to cause cognitive impairment and physiological impairment, respectively.
 Work environments that generate CO2 as an inherent part of their business present a unique and significant risk in terms of poor IAQ.
 Craft breweries generate CO2 and, unlike larger breweries, often lack the technology to capture and re-use the fermentation CO2 for beer carbonation.
 This study demonstrated that the venting of fermentation CO2 and the unintentional venting of CO2 during the filling of storage tank can cause the indoor CO2 levels to exceed safe limits.
 This was shown by monitoring CO2 levels inside an Australian craft brewery using a system containing three sensor nodes positioned strategically in different sections of the brewery.
 The maximum CO2 level recorded was in excess of 18,000 ppm, with the maximum time period levels exceeded 1000 and 10,000 ppm being equivalent to 425 and 26 min, respectively.
 The identification of differences in measured CO2 at different times and locations throughout the brewery reveals that a single hard-wired CO2 sensor may be inadequate to support IAQ monitoring.
 This strengthens the need to have a network of CO2 sensors inside a craft brewery.
 For this purpose, portable or wearable CO2 sensor nodes might be most suitable.
 The battery life of the sensors is a key consideration, and the current sensor battery life is too short.
 Low-power sensors and communication protocols are recommended for this task.

-Author Contributions: Conceptualization, N.S.B.; Methodology, A.H.; Formal analysis, N.S.B.; Investigation, A.H. and S.O.; Resources, N.S.B.; Writing—original draft, A.H., S.O. and N.S.B.
+Author Contributions: Conceptualization, N.S.B.; Methodology, A.H. and S.O.; Formal analysis, A.H. and N.S.B.; Investigation, A.H.; Resources, A.H. and N.S.B.; Writing—original draft, A.H., S.O. and N.S.B.
 All authors have read and agreed to the published version of the manuscript.

-Funding: please add

-Institutional Review Board Statement: please add
+Funding: The Faculty of Engineering and Information Technology (FEIT) at the University of Technology Sydney (UTS) is also acknowledged for providing financial support by way of scholarship support for AH/SO.

+Institutional Review Board Statement: The study was conducted in accordance with the Declaration of Helsinki, and approved by the Ethics Committee of the University of Technology Sydney.

-Informed Consent Statement: please add
+Informed Consent Statement: Informed consent was obtained from all subjects involved in the study.

-Data Availability Statement: please add
+Data Availability Statement: Data from the study is available from the corresponding author by request.

 Acknowledgments: The authors would like to acknowledge the Australian craft brewery for allowing setup of the sensor network and collection of CO2 data.
-The Faculty of Engineering and Information Technology (FEIT) at the University of Technology Sydney (UTS) is also acknowledged for providing financial support by way of scholarship support for AH/SO.

-Conflicts of Interest: please add
+Conflicts of Interest: The authors declare no conflict of interest.
 References